![]() |

 We invite you to peruse our website to get a feel for the amazing range of history, culture, architecture, science, and art at the Couse-Sharp Historic Site.

-Couse-Sharp Historic Site is closed for the following holidays: New Year's Eve, New Year's Day, President’s Day, Memorial Day, US Independence Day, Labor Day, Indigenous People's Day, Thanksgiving Day weekend, Christmas Eve and Christmas Day.
-Check our homepage for additional periodic closures, such as for our biennial gala and similar events.
+Couse-Sharp Historic Site is closed for the following holidays: New Year's Eve, New Year's Day, Martin Luther King Jr. Day, President’s Day, Memorial Day, US Independence Day, Labor Day, San Geronimo Feast Day, Thanksgiving Day weekend, Christmas Eve, Christmas Day, and Boxing Day.
+Check here on our homepage for additional periodic closures, such as for our biennial gala and similar events.